 Books are seeds of change

-Together, they decided to set up a community garden which would enable them to sell vegetables and fight the poverty which has held their communities back.
+In Zimbabwe’s impoverished Gwanda region, a group of women joined a study circle set up by Edward Ndlovu Memorial Library and read widely – about how to make a living, their rights and health.
+Together, they set up a community garden that would enable them to sell vegetables and fight the poverty which has held their communities back.
 Today, for the first time, they feel in control of their families’ futures:

 “We are now able to sell what we are growing and we have money with which we pay school fees.
 We are able to run our households with the income.”
 Read more

 Achieving dreams through books

 Linda in Cameroon is in the final year of her studies to become a Magistrate.
 Growing up in a rural area where most people are subsistence farmers, Linda has had to overcome many hurdles to get to where she is today.
 Without books, she would not be where she is today:

 “I achieved my dream thanks to the books at the library.”
 Read Linda’s story